ssagl/ssagl.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 Welcome to my website!
-I am an an Assistant Professor of Business Economics and Public Policy at [Kelley School of Business at Indiana University](https://kelley.iu.edu/faculty-research/departments/business-economics-public-policy/index.html).
+I am an an Assistant Professor of Business Economics and Public Policy at the [Kelley School of Business, Indiana University](https://kelley.iu.edu/faculty-research/departments/business-economics-public-policy/index.html).

 My research interests are in industrial organization and applied microeconomics.
 In my current research, I focus on the estimation of discrete choice demand models and the welfare effects of price discrimination/personalized pricing.